autismdrive/autismdrive/backend/README.md

 #### Angular
-You will need the angular command line utilities to run the front end.
+You will need the angular command line utilities to run the frontend.
 ```BASH
 npm install -g @angular/cli
 ```